atahual/lazyArch/README.md

 If any installed package or for your own configuration you need to run a script you can put it in ```scripts/custom``` These scripts will be run as your user so if you need root privileges run the command with sudo, during the installation it will not ask for a password to make it easy to use in a script.
 That will be changed at the end of the installation.
+If you want to use a variable defined at the beginning of the installation (eg. username or desktop) you can source ```install.conf```.

 After the installation is finished and you rebooted this repository will be in your home directory containing a ```install.conf``` file of your installation.